Mediterranean Chickpea Salad with Feta and Dill

 Ingredients

-• 4 cups cooked garbanzo beans (about 1 pound dried, soaked according to package directions)
+• 4 cups garbanzo beans (about 1 pound soaked or canned drained)

 • 2 cups cherry tomatoes (cut in half)